manik1080/sketch2image/README.md

 # sketch2image
-A GAN that converts sketches of faces to images of people using GAN made using python pytorch, backend on GO, frontend HTML.
-Storing results in SQL database
+A GAN that converts sketches to images using GAN made using python tensorflow, backend on Flask, frontend HTML and CSS.